-Most existing designs on the internet have certain functionalities and these are what they are.
+Most existing designs on the internet have certain functionalities and these they are what they are.
 It is not possible to reduce or expand the design without making changes to the electronics and, above all, programming.

 Communications and integration

 That the CO2 meter can communicate with the outside and send its data (and even receive it) is very useful on many occasions.
-In most projects available on the internet, either the meter you have no possibility of communication, or your possibilities are very limited.
+In most of the projects available on the internet, either the meter you have no possibility of communication, or your possibilities are very limited.

-This project, on the contrary, has some huge communication possibilities that allows you to send data to virtually any device or system, without making any changes to your programming, supporting most possibilities like MQTT, HTTP, Telnet, UDP, P2P, etc.
+This project, on the contrary, has some huge communication possibilities that allows you to send data to virtually any device or system, without making any changes to your programming, supporting most of the possibilities like MQTT, HTTP, Telnet, UDP, P2P, etc.

 In most projects the possibilities to consult the data are very limited.
 Being necessary to do major changes in your design or programming to be able to add new display options.

-In this project, we can visualize the data, both in real time and historical, very easily in multiple ways: integrated web page, screens of various types, multi-color LEDs, mobile app, historical graphics on cloud platforms such as Thinkspeak, etc..
+In this project, you can visualize the data, both in real time and historical, very easily in multiple ways: integrated web page, screens of various types, multi-color LEDs, mobile app, historical graphics on cloud platforms such as Thinkspeak, etc..

 On many occasions it is interesting to know the CO2 concentration or historical remotely.